Who Is Harvey Weinstein?

 On February 11, New York Attorney General Eric Schneiderman filed a lawsuit against Weinstein and The Weinstein Company, saying in a release that the company "repeatedly broke New York law by failing to protect its employees from pervasive sexual harassment, intimidation and discrimination."

 The attorney general's office said it filed the lawsuit partly due to reports of the company's imminent sale, saying it believed such a transaction would complicate matters for the victims involved.
-News of the legal action reportedly torpedoed a sale, with a group led by businesswoman Maria Contreras-Sweet said to be close to a deal to purchase The Weinstein Company, before backing off.
+News of the legal action reportedly torpedoed a deal, with a group led by businesswoman Maria Contreras-Sweet said to be close to taking control of the studio's assets, before backing off.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!